How to Eliminate Submissive or Excited Urination

 Generally speaking, submissiveness is a trait that all dog owners yearn to find in their beloved pets.
 A dog that is obedient and well trained is a joy to have around.
 However, for all of the blessings that come with a submissive pup, there is most certainly a potential disadvantage to their deference and respect: Submissive Urination, more commonly known as “Submissive Peeing.”

-Postures that will likely accompany Submissive Peeing are lowering the body, tucking the tail, and flattening the ears back, and pups who struggle with Submissive Peeing are most likely to do so during the most exciting activities (like when greeting new people or animals or while being pet), and during the most “scary” activities (like when being scolded or punished).
+Postures that will likely accompany Submissive Peeing are lowering the body, tucking the tail, and flattening the ears back.
+Pups who struggle with Submissive Peeing are most likely to do so during the most exciting activities (like when greeting new people or animals or while being pet), and during the most “scary” activities (like when being scolded or punished).
 Submissive Peeing is found most commonly in puppies, and retrievers are one of the breeds that are more susceptible to the behavior.

 What SHOULD I do?